krzysztofsroga/solang/readme.md

-Stack Overflow Programming Language
+So Lang?
+So what?
 ---
 <img src=Logo.png width=200 height=200/>

-### SoLang?
-So what?
-SoLang is the programming language of the future.
+### SoLang is the programming language of the future.
  - It's built around Stack Overflow Driven Development process and brings it to the next level
  - You don't ever need to write code which has been already written - just reference it!
  - Your code is always up to date - when someone updates their answer on Stack Overflow, your code is automatically updated as well!